Albury Wodonga Threatened Species Monitoring Program

 Albury Conservation Company’s ecologist Dylan McWhinney installing a motion-sensing camera to monitor Squirrel Gliders in Thurgoona, NSW (2020)

-• The program is based on a monitoring plan funded by Albury Conservation Company (with NSW Department of Industry – Lands), and produced by the Australian Research Centre for Urban Ecology in December 2016.
-In early 2017 the plan was addended following a peer review conducted by Dr Damian Michael, Board Dirctor of Albury Conservation Company and Senior Research Fellow at Charles Sturt University.
+The program is based on a monitoring plan funded by Albury Conservation Company (with NSW Department of Industry – Lands), and produced by the Australian Research Centre for Urban Ecology in December 2016.
+In early 2017 the plan was addended following a peer review conducted by Dr Damian Michael, then a Director of Albury Conservation Company and Senior Research Fellow at Charles Sturt University.
+Potential monitoring sites were identified and mapped by Liam Grimmett (LG Spatial).

 • Thurgoona / Wirlinga contains a regionally significant population of Squirrel Gliders, however they face an uncertain future in Albury’s growth area.
 If we are not careful, they are at risk of becoming locally extinct.